-Fine particles in the atmosphere are comprised of a complex mixture of components including sulfate (SO4), nitrate (NO3), ammonium, elemental carbon, organic compounds and inorganic material (e.g., metals, dust, sea salt) generally referred to as 'crustal material.'
+Fine particles in the atmosphere are comprised of a complex mixture of components, including sulfate (SO4), nitrate (NO3), ammonium, elemental carbon, organic compounds and inorganic material (e.g., metals, dust, sea salt) generally referred to as 'crustal material.'
 Primary particles are emitted directly into the air as solid or liquid particles (e.g., elemental carbon from diesel engines).
 Secondary particles form in the atmosphere over time because of various chemical reactions (e.g., gaseous sulfur dioxide and ammonia reacting to form ammonium sulfate particles).
-Consequently, PM{2.5} experienced at one location can have origins both nearby and distant.
+Consequently, PM2.5 experienced at one location can have origins both nearby and distant.

-The annual average and 24-hour average PM{2.5} NAAQS were initially established by EPA in 1997 and revised in 2006, based on evidence demonstrating that serious health effects are associated with exposure to elevated levels of PM{2.5}, mainly because particles of this size can easily reach into the deepest regions of the lungs.
-Significant health effects associated with PM{2.5} exposure include premature mortality, aggravation of respiratory and cardiovascular disease, decreased lung function and difficulty breathing, asthma attacks, and cardiovascular problems such as heart attacks and cardiac arrhythmia.
+The annual average and 24-hour average PM2.5 NAAQS were initially established by EPA in 1997 and revised in 2006, based on evidence demonstrating that serious health effects are associated with exposure to elevated levels of PM2.5, mainly because particles of this size can easily reach into the deepest regions of the lungs.
+Significant health effects associated with PM2.5 exposure include premature mortality, aggravation of respiratory and cardiovascular disease, decreased lung function and difficulty breathing, asthma attacks, as well as cardiovascular problems such as heart attacks and cardiac arrhythmia.
 Particularly sensitive individuals include older adults, people with heart and lung disease, and children.

-Connecticut's Fairfield and New Haven Counties are currently designated by EPA as nonattainment for both the 1997 annual and 2006 24-hour PM{2.5} NAAQS and are grouped with several counties in New York and northern New Jersey in a multi-state (NY-NJ-CT) nonattainment area that encompasses metropolitan New York City, as shown in Figure E-1.
-EPA established these nonattainment areas in 2005 for the annual NAAQS and in 2009 for the 24-hour NAAQS based on PM{2.5}air quality measured prior to those years.
+Connecticut's Fairfield and New Haven Counties are currently designated by EPA as nonattainment for both the 1997 annual and 2006 24-hour PM2.5 NAAQS and are grouped with several counties in New York and northern New Jersey in a multi-state (NY-NJ-CT) nonattainment area that encompasses metropolitan New York City, as shown in Figure E-1.
+EPA established these nonattainment areas in 2005 for the annual NAAQS and in 2009 for the 24-hour NAAQS based on PM2.5air quality measured prior to those years.

 Figure E-1.
-New York-New Jersey-Connecticut (NY-NJ-CT) Annual/24-hour PM{2.5} Nonattainment Area
+New York-New Jersey-Connecticut (NY-NJ-CT) Annual/24-hour PM2.5 Nonattainment Area

-E.2 Monitoring Shows Compliance with PM{2.5} NAAQS
+E.2 Monitoring Shows Compliance with PM2.5 NAAQS

-As shown in Figures E-2 and E-3, PM{2.5} air quality has improved significantly over the last decade in the Connecticut portion of the NY-NJ-CT area.
+As shown in Figures E-2 and E-3, PM2.5 air quality has improved significantly over the last decade in the Connecticut portion of the NY-NJ-CT area.
 Similar improvements have occurred in the New York and New Jersey portions of the area as well.
-Connecticut's portion of the nonattainment area measures compliance with the 15 μ g/m3 annual NAAQS, with a maximum 2010 design value of 10.3 μ g/m3.
-As a whole, the area first reached compliance with the annual NAAQS in 2008, with a most recent (i.e., 2010) maximum design value of 12.5 μ g/m3, measured in New York City.
+Connecticut's portion of the nonattainment area measures compliance with the 15 $\mu$ g/m annual NAAQS, with a maximum 2010 design value of 10.3 $\mu$ g/m.
+As a whole, the area first reached compliance with the annual NAAQS in 2008, with a most recent (2010) maximum design value of 12.5 $\mu$ g/m, measured in New York City.

-Connecticut's portion of the area first measured compliance with the 35 μ g/m3 24-hour NAAQS in 2008, with a maximum 2010 design value of 29 μ g/m3.
-As a whole, the NY-NJ-CT area first complied with the 24-hour NAAQS in 2009 and has a most recent (i.e. 2010) maximum design value of 30 μ g/m3, measured in New Jersey.
-Therefore, the entire NY-NJ-CT area has measured full compliance with both NAAQS since 2009.
+Connecticut's portion of the area first measured compliance with the 35 $\mu$ g/m3 24-hour NAAQS in 2008, with a maximum 2010 design value of 29 $\mu$ g/m3.
+As a whole, the NY-NJ-CT area first complied with the 24-hour NAAQS in 2009 and has a most recent (2010) maximum design value of 30 $\mu$ g/m3, measured in New Jersey.
+Therefore, the entire NY-NJ-CT area has complied with both NAAQS since 2009.